1. Why email signature?

 Class 4: Requires a personal appearance at the certification authority to verify certain original documents

-2. Implementation in SAP
+2. Implementation of signature in SAP

 2.1.
 Creating a SMIME Identity

 A SMIME identity represents an email address in the SAP system.
 This email address should be assigned to a user who acts as the sender of an email.

 New entry for a SMIME identity (usually represents a user)

 - S/MIME Example ZSTRUC

 - Application Example ZMS

 Logical name is left blank (filled by reading the certificate)

 This creates a new entry SMIME ZMS in the Trust Manager.